NOD2: Structure

 The C-terminal portion of the protein contains a leucine-rich repeat domain that is known to play a role in protein–protein interactions.
 The middle part of the protein is characterized by a NOD domain involved in protein self-oligomerization.
 The N-terminal portion contains two CARD domains known to play a role in apoptosis and NF-κB activation pathways.

 Function

 This gene is a member of the NOD1/Apaf-1 family (also known as NOD-like receptor family) and encodes a protein with two caspase recruitment domains (CARDs) and eleven leucine-rich repeats (LRRs).
 The protein is primarily expressed in the peripheral blood leukocytes.
 It plays a role in the immune response by recognizing the bacterial molecules which possess the muramyl dipeptide (MDP) moiety and activating the NF-κB protein.

 Clinical significance

-Mutations in this gene have been associated with Crohn's disease, Blau syndrome, severe pulmonary sarcoidosis and Graft-versus-host disease.
+Mutations in this gene have been associated with serious autoimmune diseases like Crohn's disease, Blau syndrome, pulmonary sarcoidosis and Graft-versus-host disease.

-The NOD2 gene is linked to inflammatory diseases such as Inflammatory bowel disease/Crohn's disease and Blau syndrome.
+Loss of function mutations of NOD2 have been associated with better response to cancer therapy with PD-1/PD-L1 immune checkpoint blockade.